Edward Laemmle

 Edward Laemmle (October 25, 1887 - April 2, 1937) was an American film director of the silent era.
 He directed more than 60 films between 1920 and 1935.

 Biography

 Laemmle was born in Chicago, Illinois, and died in Los Angeles.
 He was the nephew of Carl Laemmle, founder of Universal Studios.
-His half sister was Carla Laemmle, dancer and actress and his brother was director Ernst Laemmle.
+His half sister was Carla Laemmle, dancer and actress.
 He married Peppi Heller on April 8, 1923; the couple had two girls, Constance and Carlotta, and settled in Beverly Hills, California.